deployEMDS/technical-documentation/tests/data_product_publication/provision/reuse_or_create_usage_control_policies_functions/test_2_1_3_1/test.md

 ## [2.1.3.1] Data product publication: Provision - Reuse or create usage control policies / functions

 ### Test description
 Assess how Usage Control Policies are deployed.
-Rank the result by API coverage and ease of use (i.e. avoiding multiple calls with parameter passing)
+Rank the result by API coverage and ease of use (i.e. avoiding multiple calls with parameter passing) by scoring the following actions

+1. Create a new policy
+2. Assign a usage policy to a sharing agreement
+3. Delete a sharing agreement
+4. Delete a usage policy
+5. Update existing sharing agreement
+6. Update existing usage policy
+7. Extend the usage policy language
+7. Create new policy enforcement functions

+The score will be as follows
+- 1/4 if the action can't be executed via APIs
+- 4/4N if the action can be executed with N calls

 ### Test type
 Assessment